preet801/SOAR/README.md

 Step 6: To verify LimaCharlie agent has been successfully installed on the window instance, I checked it under Services Tab and then I could see LimaCharlie as one of the listed services which confirms that now windows was ready to forward the logs to the LimaCharlie.
 ![image](https://github.com/user-attachments/assets/15c1e9c0-792d-4fd4-bbec-4bd26bf1db4c)

+Step 7: Even on Lima Charlie windows cloud instance could be seen under the sensor list.
 ![image](https://github.com/user-attachments/assets/8ffe895c-bd0b-4c85-a4c5-1e9fdca44d31)
 ![image](https://github.com/user-attachments/assets/a1b9b96c-e5ab-4789-a7d4-57d8a0ab492c)
 ![image](https://github.com/user-attachments/assets/280c59dd-2132-4f05-b4c4-a24bf3edf5fc)